Denis Flandre received the Ms. degree in Electrical Engineering, the

 Year Label Educational Organization 1983 Candidat ingénieur civil Université catholique de Louvain 1986 Ingénieur civil électricien Université catholique de Louvain 1991 Docteur en sciences appliquées Université catholique de Louvain 1999 Agrégé de l'enseignement supérieur Université catholique de Louvain

-Name ID Physics of electronics LELEC1330 Basic analog and digital electronic circuits LELEC1530 ELECTRICITY : ADVANCED TOPICS LELEC1755 Design and Architecture of analog electronic systems LELEC2532 Advanced Transistors LELEC2541 Seminars in electronics and communications LELEC2590 Synthesis of analog integrated circuits LELEC2650
+Name ID Basic analog and digital electronic circuits LELEC1530 Physics of electronic devices and transmission lines LELEC1755 Opto-electronic and power devices LELEC2330 Electronic analog systems LELEC2532 Advanced Transistors LELEC2541 Seminars in electronics and communications LELEC2590 Synthesis of analog integrated circuits LELEC2650

 Denis Flandre’s List of major funded research projects